 Checking for non-preferred file/folder path names (may take a long time depending on the number of files/folders) ...

-Data for Quantifying evapotranspiration from the peripheral area between the most downstream stream gages and the open water body of the Great Salt Lake
+Data for quantifying evapotranspiration from the wetlands in the peripheral area between the most downstream stream gages and the open water body of the Great Salt Lake

 Authors: